preternatural-explore/voice-recorder/README.md

 ## Key Concepts

+The Voice Recorder app is developed to demonstrate the the following key concepts:
 - How to work with OpenAI’s Whisper API to get a transcription of the recording
 - How to post-process the transcription using function calling to get structured data about the transcription